 Getting help in a crisis

-If you care for someone with a mental illness, you may find that there are times when that person’s mental illness worsens and needs additional or more urgent help.
-This might be for someone who is not yet diagnosed with a mental illness or for someone who has a long history of mental illness.
-This section aims to give you information on who to contact if you feel that the situation has reached crisis and you need immediate help and support.
+If your relative has a mental illness, you may find that there are times when their mental illness gets worse.
+This section aims to give you information on who to contact if you feel that the situation has reached crisis and they need urgent help.

-- For most, a mental health crisis can mean different things, but is generally when someone’s health deteriorates or worsens to the point where they need urgent help from professional services.
+- A mental health crisis can mean different things, but is generally when someone’s health worsens to the point where they need urgent help from professional services.

-- You and the person you care for may notice early warning signs that their mental health is worsening.
-It can be useful to try and get help at this stage to help prevent a possible mental health crisis.
+- You and your relative may notice early warning signs that that their mental health is getting worse.
+It can be useful to try and get help at this stage to try and stop a possible mental health crisis.

-- In some circumstances, it may be appropriate for the Mental Health Act to be used.
-Someone’s ‘nearest relative’ can ask social services to think about doing an assessment under the Mental Health Act is considered for the person you are concerned about.
-The role of nearest relative is defined under the Mental Health Act.
+- In some circumstances, it may be appropriate to use the Mental Health Act.
+The ‘nearest relative’ can ask social services to think about doing an assessment under the Mental Health Act for your relative.